asvirdi/ML-workshop-ali/labs/lab 2.md

 ```

-35.Inspect the logs generated by the script.
+35.Close other programs before running the script.
+It is memory intensive and takes a few minutes to complete.
+Inspect the logs generated by the script.
 The function trained 5 models on different input features and then ran them on the test data set.
 It calculated the accuracy score for each model by comparing the result vector from the predictions with the labels vector - (the `truth`) in our case.

+### End of Lab 2